tofnoob/tofnoob.github.io/new_player/damage_sources.md

   - Gear advancement to 5*
   - Gear enhancement to level 70 (patch 4.6 max)
   - Gear augument (titan gear + titan stat)
-  - Basic gear 8 piece activation (bonus stats when ALL non-Vera gear reaches a set enhancement level like 10, 15, 20 etc.)
+  - Basic gear 8 piece activation (bonus stats when ALL non-Vera gear reaches a set enhancement level like 10, 15, 20 etc.) - very minor dmg increments, may not be optimal
   - Supercomputing Evolution
   - Space Support System (Cosmic system menu)
-- Lin Synesthesia weapon upgrade
+- Lin & Fiona Synesthesia weapon upgrade
   - A2 permanent 3% elemental damage increase
   - A5 permanent 4% elemental damage increase
-- Suppressor upgrading
+- Suppressor upgrading (very minor dmg increments)
 - Smart Servant
 - Sequential Phantasm - clearing content gives you items that permanently boosts your HP and ATK
 - Map exploration - this also gives you items that permanently boosts your HP and ATK